timo/zasim/docs/overview.rst

-   `~zasim.simulator.SimulatorInterface` and implement the functions manually, use a pre-made simulator from `~zasim.cagen.simulators` or assemble a `~zasim.cagen.stepfunc.StepFunc` object from pieces offered by the `~zasim.cagen` module.
+   `~zasim.simulator.SimulatorInterface` and implement the functions manually, use a pre-made simulator from `~zasim.cagen.simulators` or assemble a `~zasim.cagen.stepfunc.StepFunc` object from pieces offered by the `~zasim.cagen` module and pass it to the constructor of `~zasim.simulator.CagenSimulator`.

  * `Painter`

-   A `Painter` serves to make the state of the Simulator visible at each step.
+   A `Painter` serves to make the state of the `Simulator` visible at each step.
    It listens to the `updated` signal from a Simulator and uses `get_config()` to retrieve a configuration, which is then displayed to the user in some form.